Plymouth County Divorce & College Tuition Lawyers

 Financial Responsibility for Children’s College Fund

-If you are facing a divorce with children who are expected to attend college, Brockton and Plymouth County divorce and college tuition attorney Andrew H. P. Norton can help you negotiate a college tuition clause in your divorce decree that will provide for your children while protecting your financial interests in the process.
-Attorney Norton has more than 20 years of experience as a lawyer representing clients throughout Massachusetts, including Brockton and Plymouth County, and out-of-state clients.
+If you are facing a divorce with children who are expected to attend college, West Bridgewater, and Plymouth County divorce and college tuition Attorney Andrew H. P. Norton can help you negotiate a college tuition clause in your divorce decree that will provide education for your children while protecting your financial interests in the process.
+Attorney Norton has more than 20 years of experience as a lawyer representing clients throughout Massachusetts as well as out-of-state clients.

 Dividing Responsibility for College Tuition